 Students gain a personal understanding of American history and their role as a citizen by meeting representatives and senators and exploring the nation's capital.

-The 2017 Youth Tour will take place June 9-15.
+The 2018 Youth Tour will take place June 8-14.
 To be eligible, you must be a high school sophomore or junior whose parents/guardians reside on North Central Electric Cooperative lines.
 Any student who qualifies should complete the application form along with a letter of recommendation and grade transcript indicating cumulative credit hours.
-The selection process consists of reviewing a study booklet and completing a short test about electric cooperatives and North Central Electric.
+The selection process consists of a short test about electric cooperatives and North Central Electric.

 To learn more about the trip contact the member services department by e-mail or by calling 1-800-426-3072 / 419-426-3072.